 Vacation time and unlimited PTO aren’t the real culprits here though.
 (In fact, your employees are likely happier, healthier, and more productive because of them.)
 The problem typically comes from gaps in communication caused by teams over-relying on meetings.
 When meetings are the only way to share information, it’s easy for things to fall through the cracks when teammates head OOO.

-Check-ins give everyone on the team a clear line of sight into in-flight projects and who’s working on what.
-They’re structured, and can be organized by project or initiative, so it’s easy to find and catch-up on updates after-the fact.
-Folks in the office gain clear visibility into the status of any vacation-ers workflow and folks who are OOO can quickly catch up on what they missed when they’re back.
+But meetings don’t have to be the only way.
+With asynchronous Check-ins in Range, the whole team gets clear line of sight into who’s working on what.
+Since Check-ins are highly structured and skimmable via team summaries and reports, it’s easy to find and catch up on updates after you've been OOO.
+Folks in the office gain clear visibility into the status of vacationers' work, and folks returning from OOO can quickly catch up on what they missed.